polaabhiram/insta_clone/README.md

 # insta_clone
-This is a clone of instagram web using basic html and css
+This is a clone of instagram web using basic html and css(non responsive)